jfhbrook/tfmod/README.md

   - Validate on main branch
   - Validate github remote
   - Check if module is available through API
+  - Bug: Attempts to update description to None
+    - Shouldn't spec validation catch this?
+    - Shouldn't init default it to something?
 - [ ] flags
   - parse command flags automatically - no use case for "bleed-through"
   - `-force` publish flag